 Healthy Local Foods

 Farming and ranching are an enormous part of our state’s heritage and character.
 Today, agriculture contributes more than $40 billion to Colorado’s economy, and sustains 170,000 jobs.
 But if we aren’t careful, we could lose it.
-Between 1950 and 2010, Colorado’s agriculture land shrank by 7.4 million acres – that’s the size of the state of Massachusetts.
-We are poised to lose another 3 million over the next 10 years.
-That’s the equivalent of losing 3,500 average-sized farms and ranches.
+Between 1950 and 2010, Colorado’s agriculture land shrank by 6 million acres –9% of our total land area.
 Beyond the obvious benefits – ag land provides fresh local food and supports the economy – it’s also valuable to preserve because it preserves water, supports wildlife, and provides those fantastic scenic views we all enjoy.

 Access to fresh water in the American West is becoming more critical by the day.
 Land conservation is the perfect tool to protect our water, and keep it in Colorado.
 The state’s 37 land trusts have protected 2,236 miles of waterways within Colorado.
 Lined up, that would exceed the driving distance from Denver to Boston.
 When we protect the lands that surrounds the water, the water stays where we need it, to live, work, and play.